The Special Danger Truck Accidents Pose

 This week in Nigeria, a massive truck accident killed over 30 people.
 The truck carried human passengers and cattle, and was speeding at the time of the accident.

 Every day we share the road with vehicles capable of mass murder.
 Trucks pose a special danger and require regulations beyond the normal passenger vehicle.
-As a truck crash attorney, I’ve seen what happens when rules break down, and I’ve noticed a few reasons we need the law to defend us against truck accidents.
+As a truck crash attorney in Memphis, I’ve seen what happens when rules break down, and I’ve noticed a few reasons we need the law to defend us against truck accidents.

 What the Trucks Carry